OpenLake/FOSS-Overflow/content/blog/SampoornaBlog-Aastha.md

 ## Experience

 ---
 In my initial days, I learned java as my first programming language.
 I was majorly active in problem-solving, competitive programming and building personal projects.
 This was my first meaningful collaboration in an open-source project.
 I applied for this program because Project Sampoorna caught my attention.
 I could relate to the concept, thus even though I didn’t work on android before, I was ready to not only apply to work in it with some new ideas but also learn android from scratch to implement it all by myself.
 I had been contributing to open-source programs before but never really understood how impactful open source contribution can be.
-Most of them emphasized learning git separately or just merging PRs aimlessly in the name of OS contribution.

 I was lucky enough to have an amazing duo of Mentors, [@Sunit](https://github.com/SunitRoy2703) Sir and [@Akshat](https://github.com/akshaaatt) Sir, who were always there to solve doubts.
 We used to be in constant touch over the official discord channel and their support never made me feel like I have been thrown at the dead-end which usually happens.
 In a month, I began from zero and currently, I am working on implementing notifications which feels super amazing.
 Through this program, I have gained enough confidence to continue contributing to open source programs and with android too!
 On top of that, this was a paid program and some cool swags are also being given to all the selected participants!